Expert opinion

 Getting the business exit you deserve

-Jim Shaw is CEO and Founder at Shaw & Co.
-In this article Jim discusses what owner-managers need to do in order to get the exit they deserve.
+Jim Shaw, CEO & Founder of Shaw & Co, discusses what owner-managers need to do in order to get the exit they deserve...

 4 minutes